stevenlewis.info

 I SURRENDER DEAR (Mack Sennett, 22 minutes, b&w)

 CAST: Bing Crosby (as himself), Marion Sayers, Luis Alberni, Arthur Stone, Julia Griffith, George Gray, Alice Adair.
 SONGS: "At Your Command," "I Surrender Dear," "Out of Nowhere" and "A Little Bit of Heaven."
 PLOT: Bing mistakes Sayer for his sister and kisses her.
 This irritates Sayer's pompous boyfriend and a chase ensues.
-When Sayer learns that Bing is the her favorite radio crooner, she falls in his arms and they elope.
+When Sayer learns that Bing is her favorite radio crooner, she falls in his arms and they elope.
 It happens every day.

 ONE MORE CHANCE (Mack Sennett, 20 minutes, b&w)